 A glass of milk has long been associated with strong bones due to its high calcium content.
 But, what if you are vegan?
 What if you can’t drink milk, or eat cheese, or even soft fish bones for that matter.
 How can vegans achieve calcium requirements and keep those bones strong and healthy?

 Natural vegan sources of calcium include green leafy vegetables such as kale, spinach and broccoli.
-However, only about 5% of this calcium is able for absorption (as opposed to 30% in dairy products) due the presence of phytochemicals.
-Hence, total calcium available in these foods is very low.
-This means that often natural vegan calcium food sources are inadequate to reach daily requirements and calcium fortified juices and cereals are a necessary intervention.
+However, only about 5% of this calcium is able for absorption (as opposed to 30% in dairy products) due to the presence of phytochemicals.
+Hence, the total calcium available in these foods is very low.
+This means that often natural vegan calcium food sources are inadequate to reach daily requirements and calcium-fortified juices and cereals are a necessary intervention.

-Zinc is a lesser known mineral found primarily in seafood, lamb and beef.
+Zinc is a lesser-known mineral found primarily in seafood, lamb and beef.
 It doesn’t take a dietitian to work out that this means its largely lacking in the vegan diet.
-While zinc is also present in vegan-friendly foods such as gains, nuts and legumes, it is largely inaccessible to our bodies due to the absorption inference by phytochemicals.
+While zinc is also present in vegan-friendly foods such as grains, nuts and legumes, it is largely inaccessible to our bodies due to the absorption inference by phytochemicals.